 Get more traffic and conversions

 English speakers represent only 25.9 percent of all internet users.
-Localizing your website for other languages will significantly expand your global reach.
+Localizing your website content for other languages will significantly expand your global reach.
 The additional traffic can help you connect with more customers, drive more sales, and increase revenue in new markets.

 Gain consumer trust